Financial aid for South Carolina farmers available during coronavirus pandemic

-COLUMBIA, S.C. — Financial aid is being made available for farmers as the impacts of the coronavirus is starting to take affect.
+COLUMBIA, S.C. — Financial aid is being made available for farmers as the impacts of the coronavirus are starting to take affect.

 South Carolina Department of Agriculture Commissioner Hugh Weathers says they've been following the governor's lead when it comes to interacting through telecommunication as much as possible.